 What’s more, we must stubbornly refuse to live in fear of death, though it’s perfectly natural to fear what we don’t know.
 For those possessing faith in an afterlife forever reunited with loved ones on the Other Side, the transition from life to death can be less frightening—and for some, even gently beckoning.

+It has been said, “What follows this life is an unfathomable mystery, an area of darkness that we the living reserve for the dead.”
 Not knowing what lies beyond the veil is yet another piece in this mystical life of ours puzzle.
 It’s the final surprise.
 Sooner or later and altogether conveniently, to unravel the mystery of death one only has to die.

-On a personal note, I distinctly recall a huge wave of relief washing over me as a youngster when a kindly soul assured me “Death is like jumping out of an airplane with no parachute, but there’s no need to be frightened, because there’s no earth either.”
+On a personal note, I distinctly recall a huge wave of relief washing over me as a youngster when a kindly soul assured me that “Death is like jumping out of an airplane with no parachute, but there’s no need to be frightened, because there’s no earth either.”
 Whoa.
 Decades later this otherworldly vision continues to bring me comfort.